View The Sculpture Competition 2009 Gallery

 This year's event saw 29 teams and 38 individuals take part, an impressive turn-out resulting in ice sculptures spanning the entire length of Kaimono Koen, a total of 17 blocks starting from Asahikawa's central train station.

-The setup immediately prior to the start of competition (above) includes a handful of large slabs of ice adjacent to a carefully manicured snow-pack base, a few witches hats to keep the public clear, and a snowman for moral support.
+The setup immediately prior to the start of competition involves a handful of large slabs of ice adjacent to a carefully manicured snow-pack base, a few witches hats to keep the public clear, and a city-sponsored snowman for moral support.

 Once the competition starts, the first job is the stacking, cutting and arrangement of the ice to meet the dimensions of the final sculpture.
 Red or blue marker is then used to sketch the primary cut and shape lines.

-As the teams work through the first day of competition, they endure the bitterly cold Asahikawa winter temperatures, the ever present snow showers (often snow dumps), as well as the relentless clicking and flashing of tourists' cameras.
+As the teams work through the first day of competition, they endure the bitterly cold Asahikawa winter temperatures, the ever present snow showers, as well as the relentless clicking and flashing of tourists' cameras.